tanyamonteiro02/Stock-Price-Prediction-Using-Pytorch/README.md

-# Stock-Price-Prediction-Using-Pytorch

-Here is your **ready-to-paste README.md**, with proper Markdown formatting only — no extra explanations.

----

 # Stock Price Prediction Using PyTorch

 This project demonstrates how to build, train, and evaluate an LSTM-based neural network to predict Amazon (AMZN) stock closing prices using historical data.
 The workflow includes data preprocessing, time-series feature engineering, model training, and visualization of predictions.